The Mt. Ebal Curse Tablet

 History V

-What landed in Snyder’s tray she quickly identified as a defixio, an ancient curse tablet.1
+What landed in Snyder’s tray she identified as a defixio, an ancient curse tablet.1

-Nevertheless, they also recognized the irony of finding one on Deuteronomy’s “Mountain of Curses.”
+Still, they also recognized the irony.
+This they had found on Deuteronomy’s “Mountain of Curses!”

 Stripling immediately recognized that at this site a defixio posed a problem.
 Zertal had dated the altar site from 1400 to 1250 B.C.
 This he had concluded from careful pottery analysis.
-Contrarily, Stripling knew that defixios commonly dated to the Greek and Roman eras, primarily fourth and third centuries B. C. forward.
+But, Stripling knew that defixios dated to the Greek and Roman eras.
+That is the fourth and third centuries B. C. forward.
 A defixio seemed inappropriate by around a millennium.3

 He, however, was aware of a possible precedent.